 Mass Appraisal Single Appraisal Definition and Purpose Mass appraisal is used to determine the assessment base for property taxation in accordance with legislative requirements.
 The client specifies the nature of the value to be estimated, this includes: rights to be valued, effective date of valuation, and any limiting conditions.
 Data Collection Mass appraisal requires a database of property characteristics and market information.
-The extent of data collection is specific to each assignment and depends on the nature of the client's requirements.
 Market Analysis Mass appraisal is predicated on highest and best use.
 Market analysis includes the analysis of highest and best use.
 Valuation Model Valuation procedures are predicated on groups of comparable properties.
 Subject property is the focus of the valuation.
 The analysis of comparable properties is generally six or less.
 Validation The testing of acceptable analysis and objective criteria.
 The reliability of the value estimate is more subjective.
 Acceptability can be judged by the depth of research and analysis of comparable sales.